-Crying when you leave for the bathroom, tantrums when you head for the front door, misery even at being left alone with a babysitter she has loved in the past – it’s hard not to be alarmed when Baby starts to show symptoms of separation anxiety, especially since it can come straight out of nowhere sometime when she is between 7 and 18 months old.
+Crying when you leave for the bathroom, tantrums when you head for the front door, misery even at being left alone with a babysitter they have loved in the past – it’s hard not to be alarmed when Baby starts to show symptoms of separation anxiety, especially since it can come straight out of nowhere sometime when they are between 7 and 18 months old.

 Like with a lot of developmental milestones, there is a huge range of ‘normal’ timeframes for separation anxiety.
-So whether Baby starts getting nervous to leave you next week, or it doesn’t hit for another 6 months, it’s still as normal as Baby throwing toys out of her crib or learning to crawl.
-And like both of those things, it’s also a sign that she is learning something new.
+So whether Baby starts getting nervous to leave you next week, or it doesn’t hit for another 6 months, it’s still as normal as Baby throwing toys out of their crib or learning to crawl.
+And like both of those things, it’s also a sign that they are learning something new.
 In this case, it’s the concept of object permanence, the idea that objects still exist even when they’re not in Baby’s sight, and that things can leave and can come back.
-More than that, it’s a sign of how happy and secure she feels when she is with you.
+More than that, it’s a sign of how happy and secure they feel when they are with you.

-Still, normal or not, it’s no fun (and can be hard on parents emotionally as well as practically) to have Baby get so upset every time you need to leave the room or the house without her.
+Still, normal or not, it’s no fun (and can be hard on parents emotionally as well as practically) to have Baby get so upset every time you need to leave the room or the house without them.
 Luckily, there are a few ways to work on helping Baby get past this particular phase, although you may be due for another round of it in another year or two.

 Equal, opposite reaction